torresalyssa/nodemonitor/README.md

 - Once you have started the apps and want to keep them on server reboot, do `pm2 save`.

 - Now, PM2 should launch your apps automatically on reboot!

+## Notes
+- Node, Bower, and PM2 need to be installed in order for this app to work.